Getting Your Minor Prepped for Set

 It’s likely been a while since your child was booked as a Background Actor or double by Central Casting and parts of being with your minor on set may be a little different than you’re used to.
 As production prepares to resume filming, here’s what you should keep in mind so you and your child can have a successful day on set.

 We know many parents and guardians are eager to register or update their minor’s photos with Central Casting.
-Due to COVID-19, all minor and adult New Registration Onboarding and Re-Registration and Updates sessions are currently suspended.
+Due to COVID-19, all minor and adult Talent Onboarding and Updates sessions are currently suspended.
 Check our notices for updates.

 Know and update their correct sizes